Lime Juice

 Understanding the key chemical compounds helps explain why lime juice pairs well with certain ingredients.

-Antioxidant compounds providing subtle bitter notes and health benefits
+Antioxidant polyphenols providing subtle bitter-floral notes and health benefits; concentrated in pith and peel

 Quick Tips